Ice-T: The Anti-Hero Feminism Needs

 Woah.
 Hold on.
 Let’s back up here because I think I incidentally just called Ice-T a feminist and sensed my name being added to some sort of international registry of mansplaining morons.
 Let me clarify…

-So while I like a lot of Lindy West’s writing, as clever and witty as her commentary on gender issues is, she’s not gonna get through to a 300-pound guy with a Hatebreed skull tattoo.
+So while I like a lot of Lindy West’s writing, as clever and witty as her commentary on gender issues is, she’s not gonna get through to a 130 kilo-guy with a Hatebreed skull tattoo.
 It just ain’t gonna happen.
 This is likely the only time I’ll ever use this phrase: This is a job for a man.
 Not just a man.
 A “man’s man.”

 “In all Ice-T music, I try to talk about things to the people that need to hear it in a way they’ll listen to it,” Ice explains of his approach to songwriting.
 “They say an unconventional enemy needs unconventional tactics.
 If I’m trying to talk to these tough kids, I can’t come in waving daisies.
 I gotta look like them or sound like them, and be tougher than them.
 And in the midst of that, I may get a message across.”